vfernandezmartinez/average_calculator/README.md

   * Use a regular expression to extract the tip_amount field instead of `line.split(b',')`.
 This was ~20% slower than the current implementation.
   * Use csv.reader().
 This was ~133% slower.
   * Download data in binary chunks but process each chunk byte by byte instead of using split().
 This was ~166% slower.
+  * Use ctypes to import libc.so, then use strtok().
+Even though strtok() would be fast in C, this approach is very slow.

 ## Unit Tests